 - Extracted data from state plans and food lists for the 90 WIC state agencies

 - Built a database incorporating data from a previous study and the current data extraction

-- Analyzed the policies used by WIC State agencies and the degree to which policy options selected by the agencies have changed over time
+- Analyzed the policies of WIC state agencies and the degree to which policy options changed over time

 - Developed a database appropriate for use by the public, along with supporting documentation

-- Prepared a report that assessed changes in policy options and allowed foods
+- Prepared a report assessing changes in policy options and allowed foods

 The results of this evaluation provided the Food and Nutrition Service with information about foods available to WIC participants across the nation and policies that affected program participation.
 This study was timed to inform the Food and Nutrition Service and the Institute of Medicine as they considered the nutritional value of current WIC food packages and whether additional changes were necessary.